croaky/blog/articles/cmd/mdembed.md

 I wanted the following workflow in Vim:

 1. Open `tmp.md` in my project.
-2. Write a prompt for an LLM (Large Language Model).
-3. Reference other files, or subsets of files, in my project.
+2. Write a prompt for an LLM (Large Language Model), referencing other files, or subsets of files, in my project.
-4. Hit a key combo (e.g. `Space+r`) to send the contents to an LLM.
-5. Open a visual split to render the LLM's response.
+3. Hit a key combo (`<Leader>+r`) to send the contents to an LLM and render the LLM's response in a visual split.

-`mdembed` handles step 3.
+`mdembed` handles the Markdown parsing steps.
-I use [mods](https://github.com/charmbracelet/mods) for the LLM steps:
+[mods](https://github.com/charmbracelet/mods) handles the LLM steps:

 ```bash
 go install github.com/charmbracelet/mods@latest